 Third, condominium developers must update their Public Offering Statement filed with the State of Maryland to ensuring accurate disclosure regarding any material changes in the condition of the common elements.

-Fourth, Maryland law imposes statutory warranty obligations on developers to repair construction defects following the sale of units or homes in a condominium or HOA community, Long after construction has been completed.
+Fourth, under Maryland Law, Condominium and HOA Developers have continuing warranty obligations to repair construction defects long after construction has been completed.
 See, Condominium Construction Defect Warranties in Maryland and The Maryland HOA Common Area Warranty.
-These warranties apply regardless of whether the developer personally perform the construction work.
+Condominiums and HOAs can enforce these warranties against developers regardless of whether they personally performed the construction work.

-These ongoing statutory and contractual obligations reinforce the conclusion that developers are not similarly situated to traditional “contractors” and should not receive the same protections under the 10-Year Contractoe Statute of Repose.
+These ongoing statutory and contractual obligations reinforce the conclusion that developers are not similarly situated to traditional “contractors” and should not receive the same protections under the 10-year Contractor Statute of Repose.

 Conclusion